phamanhdung1813/phamanhdung1813/README.md

-## Hi there !!! 👋 My name is Anh Dung Pham, I'm 21 years old, I was born in Viet Nam and currently living in Toronto, Canada
+## Hi there !!! 👋 My name is Anh Dung Pham, I'm 21 years old, I was born in Viet Nam and I'm currently living in Toronto, Canada

 ## Connect with me: